masaki-norton/leetcode_problems/README.md

 - 36 Valid Sudoku
 - 128 Longest Consecutive Sequence

+### Two Pointers
+- 167 Two Sum II
+Two pointers is one method to solve this problem.\
+Go from left to right, shifting either left or right inward depending on the \
+total sum compared to the target.\
+Note that hash map is most likely faster, but two pointer uses very little memory.

 ### Other
 - 1404 Number of Steps to Reduce Binary Number to 1